-As a photographer, you might wanna know, how does a depth sensor camera work or what the bokeh is, and how to create it?
+As a photographer, you might wanna know what the bokeh effect is and how does a depth sensor camera work?
 Or also does the depth sensor even really work or not?
 Here in this post, I am going to clear all your confusion, so go through the whole post.

 As provided by the name, the depth sensor in a camera sense depth.
 These depth sensors blur the background with stylish effects and augmented reality, distinguishing the subject from the background.

 The typical depth sensors are nowadays getting replaced by modern ultra-wide and telephoto lenses.
 These new lenses can capture portraits more effectively and you won’t need an extra camera.
-In fact, if a telephoto camera can do the job, the other camera can be used as a wide-angle etc.
+If a telephoto camera can do the job, the other camera can be used as a wide-angle, etc.

 Do Depth Sensors in Smartphones Actually Work?

-Frankly speaking, the depth sensors in most of the Chinese phones these days are kind of fake.
+Frankly speaking, the depth sensors in most Chinese phones these days are kind of fake.
 You can test them by blocking them with your finger when taking a portrait.

 The photo taken with a depth sensor is just the same as the one taken without the sensor (covered).
-So, the work is all done by the single lens.
-Actually, the aperture is kept larger which renders the concentration in the background and turn the light points in the background softer creating a bokeh effect.
+So, the work is all done by a single lens.
+The aperture is kept larger which renders the concentration in the background and turns the light points in the background softer creating a bokeh effect.